Youth with Type 1 Diabetes Bursary

 BURSARY SELECTIONIn January 2018, the SALTS Diabetes Bursary Committee will invite the top 5 applicants to demonstrate their diabetes management skills by completing an exercise based on common scenarios that may arise during a 10 day voyage.

-The final selection of 3 bursary recipients will be made in early February 2018 and all applicants will then be notified of their status.
+The final selection of 3 bursary recipients will be made in February 2018 and all applicants will then be notified of their status.

 Final award of each bursary will be contingent on: